volodymyroliinyk/joplin-plugin-my-calendar/README.md

 ### ICS import section (Desktop Joplin only)

+Import behavior: each event from ics file is unique by uid, first import note as event will be created, socond import each not will be updated or ignored, depends from

 - Form for ICS file import:
     - Target notebook select box and reload list button;
     - ICS File picker and import button;